-There are at least 220 species of coral on the reefs of the Chagos, including the Chagos brain coral (Ctenella chagius), a species which is probably endemic to these waters.
-Corals not only created the tiny atoll islands of the archipelago but thick stands of branching species continue to protect them from waves and storm damage.
+There are at least 220 species of coral on the reefs of the Chagos Archipelago, including the Chagos brain coral (Ctenella chagius), a species endemic to these waters.
+Corals not only created the tiny atoll islands of the Archipelago but thick strands of branching species continue to protect them from waves and storm damage.

 Sharks & Rays

-The Chagos supports a diverse array of sharks and rays from the coastal reef sharks to pelagic species such as the Shortfin Mako, Blue and Oceanic Whitetip sharks which patrol the open-waters.
-The Chagos is also home to reef manta rays and whale sharks.
+The Chagos Archipelago supports a diverse array of sharks and rays from coastal reef sharks to pelagic species such as the Shortfin Mako, Blue and Oceanic Whitetip sharks which patrol the open-waters.
+Chagos is also home to majestic animals such as reef manta rays and whale sharks.

-Prior to the MPAs establishment, tuna were commercially fished in the area.
-The main species targeted were the yellowfin, bigeye and skipjack tunas but a number of other species are also known to inhabit the rich Chagos waters including albacore tuna, dogtooth tuna and various species of mackerel.
+Prior to the MPA's establishment, tuna were commercially fished in the area.
+The main species targeted were the yellowfin, bigeye and skipjack tunas but a number of other species are also known to inhabit the rich Chagossian waters including albacore tuna, dogtooth tuna and various species of mackerel.

 ZSL’s Heather Koldewey manages the Chagos project overall, with Matthew Gollock leading on the pelagic fish studies and co-ordination from Kirsty Richards.